-133 2.
-Why it matters
+2. Why it matters

-134 Why should we care whether a cyclone is driven by surface fluxes or baroclinity?
-From a

-135 practical forecasting standpoint, the spatial distributions of weather hazards, like rain and wind,

-136 can be very different, as can be the development time scales and fundamental predictability.
+Why should we care whether a cyclone is driven by surface fluxes or baroclinity?
+From a practical forecasting standpoint, the distributions of weather hazards, like rain and wind, can be very different, as can be the development time scales and fundamental predictability.

-- 137 In classical baroclinic cyclones, the strongest winds are often found in frontal zones and can be - 138 far from the cyclone center, and precipitation is usually heaviest in these frontal zones and in a - shield of slantwise ascent extending poleward from the surface cyclone.
-There is long - 140 experience in forecasting baroclinic storms, and today's numerical weather prediction (NWP) of - 141 these events has become quite accurate, even many days ahead.
-Importantly, baroclinic - 142 cyclones are well resolved by today's NWP models.
-While baroclinic cyclones can intensify - rapidly, both the magnitude and timing of intensification are usually forecast accurately, and - 144 uncertainties are well quantified by NWP ensembles.
+In classical baroclinic cyclones, the strongest winds are often found in frontal zones and can be far from the cyclone center, and precipitation is usually heaviest in these frontal zones and in a shield of slantwise ascent extending poleward from the surface cyclone.
+There is long experience in forecasting baroclinic storms, and today's numerical weather prediction (NWP) of these events has become quite accurate, even many days ahead.
+Importantly, baroclinic cyclones are well resolved by today's NWP models.
+While baroclinic cyclones can intensify rapidly, both the magnitude and timing of intensification are usually forecast accurately, and uncertainties are well quantified by NWP ensembles.

-By contrast, the physics of tropical cyclone intensification, involving a positive feedback between surface winds and surface enthalpy fluxes, results in an intense, concentrated core with high

-- 147 winds and heavy precipitation (which can be snow in the case of polar lows).
-The eyewalls of - surface flux-driven cyclones are strongly frontogenetical, further concentrating wind and rain in - an annulus of mesoscale dimensions.
-The intensity of surface flux-driven cyclones can change - very rapidly and often unpredictably, presenting a severe challenge to forecasters.
-For example, - Hurricane Otis of 2023 intensified from a tropical storm to a Category 5 hurricane in about 30 hours, devastating Acapulco, Mexico, with little warning from forecasters.
-The small size of the - 153 core of high winds and heavy precipitation means that small errors in the forecast position of the - 154 center of the storm can lead to large errors in local wind and precipitation predictions.
-Surface - 155 flux-driven cyclones are too small to be well resolved by today's global NWP models, and even - 156 if they were well resolved, fundamental predictability studies show high levels of intrinsic - 157 unpredictability of rapid intensity changes (Zhang et al., 2014). - 158 The time and space scales of surface flux-driven cyclones are such that they couple strongly - 159 with the ocean, producing near-inertial currents whose shear-driven turbulence mixes to the - 160 surface generally (but not always) colder water from below the surface mixed layer.
-This has an - 161 important (usually negative) feedback on the intensification of such cyclones.
-Accurate - 162 numerical forecasting of surface flux-driven cyclones therefore requires an interactive ocean,
+By contrast, the physics of tropical cyclone intensification, involving a positive feedback between surface winds and surface enthalpy fluxes, results in an intense, concentrated core with high winds and heavy precipitation (which can be snow in the case of polar lows).
+The eyewalls of surface flux-driven cyclones are strongly frontogenetical, further concentrating wind and rain in an annulus of mesoscale dimensions.
+The intensity of surface flux-driven cyclones can change very rapidly and often unpredictably, presenting a severe challenge to forecasters.
+For example, Hurricane Otis of 2023 intensified from a tropical storm to a Cat 5 hurricane in about 30 hours, devastating Acapulco, Mexico, with little warning from forecasters.
+The small size of the core of high winds and heavy precipitation means that small errors in the forecast position of the storm lead to large errors in local wind and precipitation.
+Surface flux-driven cyclones are too small to be well resolved by today's global NWP models, and even if they were, fundamental predictability studies show high levels of intrinsic unpredictability of rapid intensity changes (Zhang et al. 2014).

-- 163 generally missing from today's NWP models because it is not very important for baroclinic - 164 cyclones and because of the additional computational burden.
+The time and space scales of surface flux-driven cyclones are such that they couple strongly with the ocean, producing near-inertial currents whose shear-driven turbulence mixes to the surface generally (but not always) colder water from below the surface mixed layer.
+This has an important (usually negative) feedback on the intensification of such cyclones.
+Accurate numerical forecasting of surface flux-driven cyclones therefore requires an interactive ocean, generally missing from today's NWP models because it is not very important for baroclinic cyclones and because of the additional computational burden.

-165 For these reasons, it matters (or should matter) to forecasters whether a particular development 166 is primarily driven by surface fluxes or by ambient baroclinity.
-The structural differences 167 described above are often detectable in satellite imagery; at the same time, such imagery is sometimes misleading about the underlying physics.
-For example, classical baroclinic 168 169 development sometimes develops cloud-free eyes surrounded by convection through the warm 170 seclusion process, even over land, and yet may not have the intense annular concentration of 171 wind and rain characteristic of surface flux-driven cyclones (Tous and Romero, 2013).
-172 Armed with the conceptual cyclop model developed in section 1 and modified potential intensity
+For these reasons, it matters (or should matter) to forecasters whether a particular development is primarily driven by surface fluxes or by ambient baroclinity.
+The structural differences described above are often, but not always, detectable in satellite imagery; at the same time, such imagery is sometimes misleading about the underlying physics.
+For example, classical baroclinic development sometimes develops cloud-free eyes surrounded by convection, through the warm seclusion process, even over land, and yet may not have the intense annular concentration of wind and rain characteristic of surface flux-driven cyclones (Tous and Romero 2013).